danielzairin/opportunity-cost/README.md

 6. The extension will immediately be active and ready to use

 ### Firefox
-1. Download the `firefox-extension.zip` file
+1. Download the `opportunity-cost-firefox.zip` file
 2. Extract the contents to a folder
 3. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
 4. Click "Load Temporary Add-on" and select any file in the extracted directory